 Is it okay with you if your officiant shows up five minutes before the ceremony, reads a canned script that takes under 10 minutes to declare you married, and then dodges out the door the minute it is over?
 If you are okay with that, then go for the $250 offer.

 So just what kind of price quotes will you get in the officiant bidding process?
-Assuming your venue is within one hour of the officiant’s home, you can get $250 for a stripped down, no personalization process, uber fast (under 10 minutes) I described above.
-A typical price for a full-on wedding, with meetings, ketubahs and interfaith discussions (which take longer), $800 is the standard Philly free.
+Assuming your venue is within one hour of the officiant’s home, a typical price for a full-on wedding, with meetings, ketubahs and interfaith discussions (which take longer), $800 is the standard base Philly free.
 Some rabbis are willing to bend on their price (I am, depending on hardship, and depending on location).
-Prices can go up to the $950-$1300 range when travel time is several hours in each direction.
+Prices can go up to the $950-$1300 range (and beyond!) when travel time grows.

-Lastly for very small home weddings, esp. second marriages, with 10-15 guests, often done in someone’s home, but with ritual planning beforehand and a reasonable location, $500 is the fairly universal fee.
+Lastly for very small home weddings, esp. second marriages, with 10-15 guests, $500 is a fairly universal fee.

 I hope this helps!